opherlieber/rltime/docs/atari_iqn_lstm.md

 - [Impala](https://arxiv.org/abs/1802.01561) (Deep Experts Variant) is a multi-actor distributed actor-critic algorithm with off-policy correction which achieves similar sample-efficient results at a very fast training rate, using a deeper and more complex model than the common Q-learning algorithms.

 ## Recurrent IQN
-Here, I propose a 'toned down' sample-efficient version of R2D2, using the same LSTM model, but combining it with IQN and additional rainbow and R2D2 features.
+Here, I propose a 'toned down' sample-efficient version of R2D2, using the same LSTM model, but combining it with IQN and additional rainbow and R2D2 features, which can achieve up to a ~50% improvement on the Atari-57 benchmark.

 Training is done on batch sizes of 32x20 (32 independent length-20 sequences), compared to the 64x80 used in R2D2.
 Acting is done on 32 vectorized ENVs, which along with the large batch size (20x larger than Rainbow/IQN which do 32x1 batches) can reach 200M (total) environment frames on Atari in less than a day on a single machine.
 This allows for quick experimentation and hyperparmameter tuning.